nadia-solution-tracker/third-milestone-project/README.md

 **Searched Recipes** – this page displays list of recipes based on filtered criteria
-- Provides users with recipe cards of recipes based on search criteria “Results for: butter”
+- Provides users with recipe cards of recipes based on search criteria **Results for: butter**
-- Displays Number of recipes on the current page from the total list of recipes ex “displaying 1 - 1 Recipes in total 1”
+- Displays Number of recipes on the current page from the total list of recipes ex **displaying 1 - 1 Recipes in total 1**
-- The user can also get to the recipe page by clicking a “Go Back to Recipe Page” button or the Recipes link in the menu.
+- The user can also get back to the recipe page by clicking a **Go Back to Recipe Page** button or the **Recipes** link in the menu.
 - Pagination feature is incorporated so that users do not get lost and can concentrate on a particular amount of content, the page display 6 recipes at each time.
 - The user can view the list of next 6 recipes by clicking on the pagination links provided at the bottom of the page.